beark/ftl/docs/Parsec-II.md

     });
 }
 ```
-Because the lambda must capture by copy anyway (if we copy by reference, either of `f` or `p` could "die" before the parser is run), we might as well make those copies at the point of invocation.
-Hence why `f` and `p` are pass-by-value.
-The rest is really not that hard.
-We return a new parser, whose `run` method will first run `p`, and if `p` succeeds apply `f` to the result.
-Otherwise, it just passes on the error message from `p`.
+Note: because the lambda must capture by copy anyway (if we copy by reference, either of `f` or `p` could "die" before the parser is run), we opt to make those copies at the point of invocation, hence why `f` and `p` are pass-by-value.

 Now for the trickiest part: `bind`.
+Let's just dig right in, explanations can wait.
 ```cpp
 template<
         typename F,